wso2/docs-ei/en/streaming-integrator/docs/setup/configuring-Datasources.md

 # Configuring Datasources

-In WSO2 SP, there are datasources specific to each runtime (i.e., worker, editor, manager, and dashboard runtimes).
-The datasources of each runtime are defined in the
+In the Streaming Integrator, there are datasources specific to both the Streaming Integrator server and Streaming Integrator Tooling.
+The data sources of each runtime are defined in the
-`         <SP_HOME>/conf/<runtime>/deployment.yaml        ` file. e.g.,
+`         <SI_HOME>/conf/server/deployment.yaml        ` file. e.g.,
 To configure a datasource in the worker runtime, the relevant configurations need to be added in the
 `         <SP_Home>/conf/worker/deployment.yaml        ` file.